Free and Cheap Things to Do in Greensboro

 Guilford Courthouse National Military Park

-For a unique blend of history and outdoor exploration, the Guilford Courthouse National Military Park offers an opportunity to step back in time.
-The park features scenic walking trails, interactive signs that bring history to life, and even captivating live reenactments on special event days.
-Kids can participate in the Junior Ranger program, earning a special badge while learning about the Revolutionary War.
+For a unique blend of history and outdoor exploration, Guilford Courthouse National Military Park offers a chance to step back in time.
+The park features scenic walking trails, interactive signs that bring history to life, and captivating live reenactments on special event days.
+Kids can participate in the Junior Ranger program, earning a badge while learning about the Revolutionary War — and there’s an annual Junior Ranger Day with additional activities.
 Admission is free, and the visitor center includes educational exhibits and a short film.
-It’s a powerful way to connect with history tangibly and memorably.
+The park also offers Bark Ranger, Nature Bingo, and Junior Naturalist Programs.

 Greensboro Public Library – Storytimes & Activities